Jesus says: "The harvest is plentiful but the workers are few." (Matthew 9:37)

 Our brothers stay in shelters, abandoned buildings, and public parks, under bridges, or on the streets, and we believe our Lord will use them as His disciples for bringing others into His Kingdom through these important mission fields.

-Every Wednesday and Friday, we hold Bible study sessions to train and disciple 12-15 homeless leaders.
+Every Wednesday and Friday, we hold Bible study sessions to train and disciple 15 to 20 homeless leaders.
 Bible studies are led by pastors and other ministers who serve on our teaching team.
 Training participants are brothers with a willing heart for active rehabilitation and growing in faith.
 After the training, we encourage them to serve others.

 Training sessions are held at Redeemer's Mission House in Atlanta, GA with the exception of third Wednesdays when our brothers meet at Peace Lutheran Church in Decatur, GA.
+At Peace, our brothers are not only provided opportunities to engage in Bible study but to also fellowship with church members.
 Transportation is provided to and from the training sites.

 Thanks be to God for Atlanta Mission, Lutheran Church of the Redeemer, and Peace Lutheran Church for their partnership in these discipleship ministries.

-Stepping Stone hosts a Rehabilitation and Spiritual Leadership Training Retreat three-to-four times each year.
-The program is three days long and the trainees are selected from the brothers who participate in training programs on Wednesdays and Fridays.
+Stepping Stone hosts a Rehabilitation and Spiritual Leadership Training Retreat two-to-four times each year.
+The program is three days long and the trainees are selected from the brothers who participate in training programs on Wednesdays and Fridays as well as brothers referred by these brothers.
 The purpose is to further equip them for their discipleship and service to the Lord.
 Trainees engage in active learning through sessions taught by pastors and other ministers serving in churches throughout the Atlanta region.

-The retreats have been held at Daniel's Prayer Garden and, in addition to receiving God's Word, participants are provided with food and other necessities during the retreat.
+Pastors and ministers join the retreat each year and volunteer their time to teach and disciple the trainees.
+The retreats are held at Daniel Prayer Garden and, in addition to receiving God's Word, with the kind contributions provided by many church partners, participants are provided with food and other life necessities during the retreat.
 Transportation is provided to and from the retreat.

-Twenty two retreats have been held to date.
-Through these retreats, more than 350 homeless brothers have completed the program and 32 brothers have been baptized into Christ becoming children of God.
+Twenty three retreats have been held to date.
+Through these retreats, more than 400 homeless brothers have completed the program and 32 brothers have been baptized into Christ becoming children of God.

 GLORY TO GOD!!!